-Scientific progress could be casualty in public health vs. privacy debate over newborn blood samplesNovember 7th, 2012 in Other /
+Scientific progress could be casualty in public health vs. privacy debate over newborn blood samplesNovember 7, 2012 in Medicine & Health / Other

 The tremendous potential public health benefits of research with blood samples left over after routine newborn screening must not be lost amidst controversy and litigation, say medical and bioethics experts in a commentary published in the journal Science Translational Medicine.